BetonQuest/BetonQuest/docs/Tutorials/Getting-Started/Basics/Objectives.md

 ## 1. Creating the folder structure for your first objective
-Add a new file to your "_tutorialQuest_" `QuestPackage` named "_objectives.yml_" and after that add a new file to your "_tutorialQuest_" `Conversations` folder named "_blacksmith.yml_".
+Add a new file to your "_tutorialQuest_" `QuestPackage` named "_objectives.yml_" and after that add a new file to your "_tutorialQuest_" Conversations folder named "_blacksmith.yml_".
 You may asking why we add a new file to conversations folder.
-This is because our created folder event ends at the blacksmith.
-Well, we want to talk to him and get more instructions.
+This is because our created folder event ends after the city tour.
+We now want to talk to the blacksmith and get more instructions.

 Here is an overview of what your directory structure should look like now: